-If your aircraft is not equipped with an ADS-B Out system, Air Traffic Control (ATC) can rebroadcast your Mode-C target to nearby aircraft using Automatic Dependent Surveillance - Rebroadcast (ADS-R).
-ADS-R is a client-based service that relays ADS-B information transmitted by aircraft on one line to aircraft equipped with ADS-B In on the other link.
+If your aircraft is not equipped with an ADS-B Out system, Air Traffic Control (ATC) can rebroadcast your Mode C target to nearby aircraft using Traffic Information Service - Broadcast (TIS-B).
+TIS-B is a service that relays information derived from basic transponder equipped aircraft observed by Secondary Surveillance Radar (SSR) to ADS-B In equipped aircraft.